oavioz/GenerativeAI-Custom-Detection/README.md

 `aitool <parent directory>  <string to search>  <dest directory>` It is recommended to use "sorted_files" as a prefix for dest-directory At the moment, videos are transformed to frames.

+## HTTP request:
+using python requests:

+response = requests.post(url, data={
+        "classes" : possible_classes,
+        "fast" : "true",
+        "filenames" : found_files},
+        files=files_mapping, verify=False)

+"classes":  a list of the classes you want CLIP to classify "fast": by default false, if set to true, the analysis on videos is done every 15 frames, which is faster but may lead to data loss.

+"filanames" : a list of all the filenames
+"files" all the files you want to transfer, a dictionary in the following format:
+{"filename" : file}

+**example**:
+def send_request(filename : str, possible_classes, url : str):
+    # Define the target URL
+    # Send the image and classes using POST request and print the result.
+    with open(filename, "rb") as pic:
+        response = requests.post(url, data={
+                "classes" : possible_classes,
+                "fast" : "false",
+                'filenames' : [filename]},
+                files={filename : pic})
+        print(response.text)